charlesericwilson-portfolio/Echo_agent_proxyv4/README.md

     style K fill:#c084fc,stroke:#6b21a8
 ```

+# Echo Agent Proxy

-This project started with the simple wrapper in [Echo_agent](https://github.com/charlesericwilson-portfolio/Echo_agentv1-2/tree/main/Echo_project).
-We later ported it to rust and switched to tmux.
+This project started with the simple wrapper in [Echo_agent v1-2](https://github.com/charlesericwilson-portfolio/Echo_agentv1-2/tree/main/Echo_project).
+We later ported parts to Rust and experimented with tmux for better persistent sessions.

-Built as a personal capstone / learning project by Charles (Eric) in collaboration with Grok (xAI).
+**Built as a personal capstone / learning project** by Charles (Eric) in collaboration with Grok (xAI).

-**Status: Work in Progress (Alpha / Experimental)**
+**Status:** Work in Progress (Alpha / Experimental)
-Many core pieces work, but long-running command capture (e.g. nmap, msfconsole) and reliable feedback loops are still flaky but should be solved with switching to tmux and coding in Rust.
-This repo shows the full journey — the wins, the pain, and the lessons.

 ## What We Built

-This project explores a **non-standard approach** to building a local AI agent:

-- Raw text tool calling using the format `session:NAME command` (instead of JSON function calling)
+A local AI red-team agent using **raw-text tool calling** (`session:NAME command`) instead of JSON function calling.

+Key features:
-- Persistent interactive PTY sessions (bash, msfconsole, etc.) that can be created, reused, and switched between
+- Persistent interactive sessions (bash, msfconsole, etc.)
-- Heartbeat monitor that polls sessions for new output and triggers summarization
-- Lightweight summarizer model (fine-tuned Qwen 3B) for cleaning tool output into concise red-team findings
+- Heartbeat monitor + summarizer for cleaning tool output
-- SQLite database for tracking sessions, audit logs, and summaries
+- SQLite database for sessions, audit logs, and summaries
-- FastAPI orchestrator to glue everything together
+- FastAPI orchestrator
-- Python wrapper for chatting with the main 14B Qwen model
+- Python wrapper for chatting with the main 14B Echo model
-- Context management, logging, and safety considerations

-The goal was a local, controllable red-team assistant that feels more like a skilled partner than a rigid JSON tool caller.
+The goal was a controllable, natural-feeling local red-team assistant that feels more like a skilled partner than a rigid tool caller.

 ## Our Journey (April 2026)

-This all started when I shared an early version of "Echo" (a custom 14B model) with Grok and asked for thoughts.
-What followed was an intense two-week build sprint:
+Started when I shared an early version of "Echo" (a custom 14B model) with Grok and asked for thoughts.
+What followed was an intense build sprint:

-- **Week 1**: Designed the architecture, created professional docs (PROJECT_PROPOSAL.md, TIMELINE.md, progress_log.md), built the SQLite schema, PTY backend, and FastAPI orchestrator.
+- Designed the architecture and created professional docs (PROJECT_PROPOSAL.md, TIMELINE.md, progress_log.md)
+- Built SQLite schema, PTY backend, FastAPI orchestrator, and heartbeat summarizer
-- **Week 2**: Added heartbeat monitoring, trained a small summarizer model with Unsloth, integrated everything, fought async/PTY freezing issues, and experimented with raw-text parsing.
+- Trained a small 3.1B summarizer model with Unsloth
+- Fought async/PTY freezing issues and output capture problems
-- We iterated through multiple versions of the orchestrator, monitor, session manager, and wrapper.
+- Iterated through multiple versions of the orchestrator, monitor, and wrapper

-We got sessions creating, commands executing, summaries saving to the DB, and basic feedback flowing back to Echo.
-Long-running tools (nmap scans, Metasploit) exposed the hardest part: reliably detecting when output is "complete" so the agent knows when to reason again.
+We got sessions creating, commands executing, summaries saving, and basic feedback flowing.
+Long-running tools (nmap, Metasploit) showed the hardest challenge: reliably detecting when output is complete.

-It was messy, frustrating at times, and we hit real limits with timing, output capture, and model overreach (Echo sometimes jumping to extra steps like packet capture).
-But we kept pushing.
+It was messy and frustrating at times, but we kept pushing.

+## Current Status (April 11, 2026)

+**Traction so far:**
+- v1-v2: 184 unique cloners + 2 YouTube links
+- v3: 107 unique cloners
+- v4: 80 unique cloners + 16 YouTube referrals
+- v5 (Rust hybrid): 123 unique cloners + 14 YouTube referrals (in 2 days)

+The entire portfolio has **42 unique cloners** across all repos.

+v4 (this Python proxy) is the version that got the most YouTube attention and stars.
+We are currently upgrading it to use tmux + cleaner output capture based on lessons learned from v5.

 ## What Currently Works

-- Creating and reusing named persistent sessions (`session:shell bash -i`, `session:msf msfconsole -q`, etc.)
+- Creating and reusing named persistent sessions
-- Basic command execution via PTY
+- Basic command execution
-- Heartbeat detection and summarization (works well for short commands)
+- Heartbeat detection and summarization (better for short commands)
-- Database persistence for sessions and summaries
+- Database persistence
 - Raw-text parsing in the wrapper
-- Safety checks and logging
-- Context summarization to manage token limits

-## Known Limitations (Being Honest)
+## Known Limitations

-- Long-running commands (full nmap scans, Metasploit modules) often get summarized too early or incompletely.
+- Long-running commands (full nmap scans, Metasploit modules) can still be summarized too early or incompletely.
-- Feedback loop to the main Echo model is inconsistent — Echo sometimes doesn't "see" results cleanly and hallucinates or repeats.
+- Feedback loop to the main Echo model is sometimes inconsistent.
-- Model overreach: Echo can ignore "and nothing else" instructions and add extra steps.
+- Model overreach: Echo can ignore "and nothing else" instructions.
-- The full parallel-session + perfect capture dream is still brittle.

-This is exactly why it's marked **experimental**.
-We fought hard with raw-text + PTY because we wanted something lighter and more natural than heavy JSON frameworks.
+This is experimental.
+We chose raw-text + PTY because we wanted something lighter and more natural than heavy JSON frameworks.

 ## Lessons Learned

-- Raw-text tool calling is powerful but requires extremely strict prompting and robust output parsing.
+- Raw-text tool calling is powerful but requires strict prompting and robust output parsing.
-- Long-running tool output capture is one of the hardest parts of local agents.
+- Reliable long-running tool capture is one of the hardest parts.
-- Complexity kills velocity — the full heartbeat + summarizer + orchestrator stack was ambitious for a solo learning project.
-- Persistence and documentation matter.
-Keeping progress_log.md and honest notes helped a lot.
 - Sometimes you have to simplify to make real progress.
+- Persistence and honest documentation matter.

 ## Tech Stack

-- **Main model**: Custom 14B Echo (Qwen-based, running via llama.cpp)
+- Main model: Custom 14B Echo (Qwen-based, via llama.cpp)
-- **Summarizer**: Fine-tuned Qwen 3.1B (Unsloth LoRA)
+- Summarizer: Fine-tuned Qwen 3.1B (Unsloth LoRA)
-- **Backend**: FastAPI + PTY sessions + SQLite
+- Backend: FastAPI + PTY/tmux sessions + SQLite
-- **Client**: Python wrapper (primary)
+- Client: Python wrapper
-- **Other**: asyncio, regex parsing, ANSI stripping, JSONL logging

 ## How to Run (Current State)

-See `docs/` folder and `progress_log.md` for latest setup instructions.
+See `docs/` folder and `progress_log.md` for latest instructions.

 Basic flow:
-1. Start the orchestrator (`python -m src.orchestrator.main`)
+1. Start the orchestrator
 2. Start llama.cpp servers for Echo (port 8080) and summarizer (port 8082)
 3. Run the wrapper: `python echo_wrapper.py`
+4. Or fill in paths and run echo_start_all.sh

-**Warning**: This is experimental red-team tooling.
-Use only on systems you own and have explicit permission to test.
+**Warning**: Experimental red-team tooling.
+Use only on systems you own and have permission to test.

-## Future Plans (When I Pick It Back Up)
+## Future Plans

-- From lessons learned from [Echo_tmux_agentv3](https://github.com/charlesericwilson-portfolio/Echo_tmux_agentv3) we are going to switch to tmux instead of pty as well as code in Rust
 - Improve completion detection for long-running commands
-- Add stricter safety layers (beyond prompt)
+- Add stricter safety layers
-- Possibly turn the summarizer into a clean standalone tool
+- Create better datasets for session vs command decision making

 ## Why This Repo Exists

-This isn't a polished product — it's the honest record of me (Charles) learning AI agents by building something ambitious.
-It shows persistence, outside-the-box thinking (raw-text sessions + PTY), and the real grind of making complex systems work locally.
+This is the honest record of me (Charles) learning AI agents by building something ambitious.
+It shows the wins, the pain, the mistakes, and the lessons.

 If you're exploring similar ideas, feel free to fork, open issues, or reach out.
 Feedback is welcome.

 ---

-Built with the assistance of Grok XAI — April 2026
+Built with the assistance of Grok (xAI) — April 2026
 Charles (Eric) — Youngsville, LA
 "Never giving up, even when it gets messy."

-## status Aprol 11, 2026
-This repo has had 80 unique cloners + 16 YouTube refferals.
-Next steps we will be improving output capture from lessons learned in v5.